brandondong/css-turing-machine/README.md

 }
 ```

-With these tools, we now have everything needed to implement a Turing machine to CSS compiler.
+With these tools, we now have everything needed to implement a Turing-machine-to-CSS compiler.

 ### Computing a single iteration